pr0grammm/explore_bikeshare_data/README.md

 # Explore Bikeshare Data
 To analyse and compute statistics on bikeshare data

-Visit `https://explore-bikeshare-data.herokuapp.com/` to view the app in action.
+Click [here](https://explore-bikeshare-data.herokuapp.com/) to view the web app.